Most of Japan is warm and sunny in April, making it the perfect time to enjoy cherry blossoms.

 What to Wear in Japan in April

-Since the weather is warm in April in Japan, it's best to pack a jacket, a sweater, a long-sleeved shirt, and trousers.
+The weather is changeable in early April, so it's best to pack layers.
+A jacket, sweater, long-sleeved shirt, and trousers are good choices.

 - Daytime: long-sleeved shirt